Frequently Asked Questions

 If you’re an AOA member, you may view your CME Activity Report by logging into Osteopathic.org.
 Members also have access to a personalized CME dashboard in the My AOA section of the website.
 Alternatively, you may contact the AOA’s Member Resource Center at (312) 202-8000 or via email.

-Q. Which specialties will offer programming at OMED23?
+Q. Which specialties will offer programming at OMED24?

-Q. Will there be a digital program for OMED23?
+Q. Will there be a program for OMED24?

 Yes, for assistance or questions, please contact Gloria Dillard at gdillard@osteopathic.org.

-Q. What time zone will be used for the OMED23?
+Q. What time zone will be used for the OMED24?

-All OMED sessions will take place in the Eastern Time Zone.
+All OMED sessions will take place in Central Standard Time.

 Q. Does my specialty receive a portion of my conference registration fee?